gsblabsio/ergo-analytics/README.md

 ### If port 80 is already in use...

-If you already have something running on port 80, change the port for the node service.
+If you already have something running on port 80, change the port for the node service in the `docker-compose.yml` file.
 For example, 8080:9053 would expose it as 8080.

 ```
     ports: